 Following a healing diet is the best thing you can do to reduce inflammation, lower your risk of developing a chronic disease, and improving your overall health.
 Fueling your body with an anti-inflammatory nutrition plan with nutrient-dense foods provides your cells and cellular DNA of your body with biological information necessary for your health.

 Eating a healing diet may reduce inflammation in your body, stabilize your blood sugar, reduce toxic load, fuel your body with foundational nutrients, and support your healthy blood pH (21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31).

 To follow a healing diet, first, you need to reduce or eliminate sugar and grains.
 As you’ve learned, white pasta, bread, rice, pizza, crackers, cereals, canned goods, ketchup, fruit drinks, deli meat, conventional yogurts, and candy are full of sugar and carbs and are highly inflammatory.
 Instead, for high functioning, you need vitamins, minerals, enzymes, and antioxidants from greens, vegetables, herbs, sprouts, and fruits.

-Second, you need to get rid of bad fats, such as hydrogenated soybeans, corn, and palm oils, and unhealthy vegetable oils, such as canola, safflower, and peanut oil.
-Instead, you need to focus on healthy fats, such as coconut oil, avocados, pasture-raised butter and ghee, nuts, and seeds.
+Second, you need to get rid of bad fats, such as hydrogenated soybean, corn, and palm oils, and unhealthy vegetable oils, such as canola, safflower, and peanut oil.
+Instead, you need to focus on healthy fats, such as coconut oil, avocados, pasture-raised butter and ghee, nuts and seeds.

 Lastly, you need to change the meat you eat.
 Eliminate processed and conventional meat.
 Choose organic, grass-fed beef, pasture-raised poultry, wild-caught fish, and pasture-raised eggs for clean protein and healthy nutrients.
 To learn more about the benefits of a healing diet, read this article.